yakkl/yakkl.com/hugo/content/privacy.md

 ---
 ## 1. Introduction

-Yakkl.com Inc., (“**Yakkl.com**”, “**we**”, “**us**”) has created this Privacy Policy (“**Privacy Policy**”) in order to set out how we collect, use, and disclose personal information through our open source Secure Team Collaboration platform and applications (collectively, the “**Platform**”).
+Yakkl.com, (“**Yakkl.com**”, “**we**”, “**us**”) has created this Privacy Policy (“**Privacy Policy**”) in order to set out how we collect, use, and disclose personal information through our open source Secure Team Collaboration platform and applications (collectively, the “**Platform**”).

 The privacy of our customers (“**Customers**”) and their end users (“**End Users**”) is of great importance to us.
-By visiting any of our website located at [www.yakkl.com](http://www.yakkl.com) (collectively, the “**Website**”) or using the Platform in any manner, you acknowledge that you accept the practices and policies outlined in this Privacy Policy and you hereby consent to the collection, use and disclosure of your Personal Information in accordance with this Privacy Policy.
+By visiting our Sites located at [yakkl.com](https://yakkl.com) (collectively, the “**Site**”) or using the Platform in any manner, you acknowledge that you accept the practices and policies outlined in this Privacy Policy and you hereby consent to the collection, use and disclosure of your Personal Information in accordance with this Privacy Policy.

 ## 2. What does this Privacy Policy Cover?

 This Privacy Policy covers our collection, use and disclosure of information about identifiable individuals and information which can be used to identify an individual (“**Personal Information**”).
-Personal Information may be collected about our Customers, prospective Customers, visitors to the Website, and End Users of the Platform.
+Personal Information may be collected about our Customers, prospective Customers, visitors to the Site, and End Users of the Platform.

 This Privacy Policy does not apply to the practices of companies that we do not own or control.
 Our Customers are responsible for maintaining their own privacy policies governing the collection, use and disclosure of Personal Information.
 You are responsible for ensuring that you have obtained the necessary authorizations and consents for any Personal Information you make available to us for use in accordance with this Privacy Policy.